Thornhill (band): Heavy Music Awards

 Launched in 2017, the Heavy Music Awards democratically recognise the best of the year across the heavy music landscape – artists, events, photographers, designers, producers and more.
 With a panel of several hundred industry insiders nominating the finalists, the public has the final say on who wins.

+J Awards

+The J Awards are an annual series of Australian music awards that were established by the Australian Broadcasting Corporation's youth-focused radio station Triple J. They commenced in 2005.